Enakcihc/Hexelate/README.md

 # Credit

 The part of the code that deals with hexagonal coordinate systems was adapted from codes created by [Red Blob Games](https://www.redblobgames.com/grids/hexagons), who released their codes under a CC0 license.
-The artistic style of dot image was inspired by two artists as of 2022 residing in [Ateliers Ackersdijkstraat 20] (http://ackersdijkstraat20.nl/), Rotterdam, Netherlands: Michael Bom  [http://michaelbom.com/] and Boris Pas.
+The artistic style of dot image was inspired by two artists as of 2022 residing in [Ateliers Ackersdijkstraat 20](http://ackersdijkstraat20.nl/), Rotterdam, Netherlands: [Michael Bom](http://michaelbom.com/) and Boris Pas.